African Civilisational Architecture

 This work sets out a civilisational architecture of African knowledge and memory, concerned with continuity and rupture in the Black world.
 It describes the underlying structures through which African civilisations generated, preserved, transmitted, applied, and renewed knowledge across time, including under conditions of extreme disruption.

-This architecture is referred to here as the Bridgeworks.
+This architecture is referred to here as The Bridgeworks.
 It is a civilisational grammar and epistemic architecture for knowledge survivability under erasure.

 Without stating so explicitly, this framing accomplishes several things at once.
 It establishes rupture as the condition rather than deficiency.
 It positions Africa as the designer of survivability rather than the victim of loss.
 It signals method rather than content.
 It refuses folklore, nostalgia, and identity politics as explanatory frames.
 It presents the work as transferable rather than personal.